narendardheeravath/sensor-emulator-rest-api/README.md

 #create

-			1. create – this is the API that will consume data from the sensor emulator by post http://localhost:8080/create
+			a. create – this is the API that will consume data from the sensor emulator by post http://localhost:8080/create
 #read

-			2. read – reads all the metrics stored in your database http://localhost:8080/readMetrics
+			b. read – reads all the metrics stored in your database http://localhost:8080/readMetrics

 #readByTimeRange

-			3. readByTimeRange – reads all the metrics that were created between the given two timestamps http://localhost:8080/readMetricsByTimeRange?startTime=1234&endTime=12345
+			c. readByTimeRange – reads all the metrics that were created between the given two timestamps http://localhost:8080/readMetricsByTimeRange?startTime=1234&endTime=12345